microsoft/HealthBotContainerSample/README.md

 [Deploy Button]: https://azuredeploy.net/deploybutton.png
 [Deploy Node/GetConversationMembers]: https://azuredeploy.net

-2. Set the following environment variables:
+2.Set the following environment variables:

 `APP_SECRET`

 `WEBCHAT_SECRET`

-to start the application, run `npm start`
+**Note:** If you are deploying the code sample using the "Deploy to Azure" option, you should add the above secrets to the application settings for your App Service.